 SF scored just two points in the first quarter and four in the third and those barren stretches were too much to overcome against the Tigers, who won their 10th straight boys basketball game, 48-34, in a Sideling Hill League matchup.

 "Our defense has been phenomenal," F-M coach Greg Best said.
 "All the kids have bought into it, so it's been a real team effort."

 Southern Fulton did not score until there was 2:55 left in the first period, on a Derek Younker jumper, and it trailed 9-2 at the end of the quarter.

 "The good start got us all pumped up and got the crowd into it," F-M's Justin Bannister said.

 After the Indians rallied in the second quarter to get within 22-18 at halftime, Fannett-Metal opened the third period by scoring the first 12 points.
-SF's only four points of the period came in the final 33 seconds.

 "I think our team is bi-polar, and it's killing us," Southern Fulton coach Kent Hendershot said.
 "We missed a layup and two free throws right at the start of the game and couldn't get going."